robiworks/cloud-gns3/README.md

 ![Wireshark ping capture](https://i.imgur.com/zxzhwii.png)

 Right click on the wire going from `Hub1` to `Switch1`, select `Start capture` and Wireshark will start up.
 Open `PC1`'s terminal and type in `ping 192.168.0.102`.
-This will send 6 ping packets from `PC1` to `PC3` and you will be able to see them in the Wireshark capture.
+This will send 6 ping packets (and 6 pong packets) between `PC1` and `PC3` and you will be able to see them in the Wireshark capture.

 ![Shut down the VM](https://i.imgur.com/5jreeSm.png)